Azure/toketi-kafka-connect-iothub/README_Sink.md

 values as described in the section above.
 Binplace the file "connect-iothub-sink.properties" in the Kafka installation config folder (usually under KAFKA_HOME/config).

-4. Update the Kafka Connect configuration file ("config/connect-standalone.properties" or "config/connect-distributed.properties") to point to the Kafka bootstrap servers.
+4. Make the following updates to the Kafka Connect configuration file ("config/connect-standalone.properties" or "config/connect-distributed.properties") -
+  * Update bootstrap.servers to point to the Kafka server.
+  * Update key.converter and value.converter to use org.apache.kafka.connect.storage.StringConverter (instead of the
+    default org.apache.kafka.connect.json.JsonConverter)

-5. Make sure Kafka server, Zookeeper, and optionally Schema Registry are running, as described [here](http://docs.confluent.io/3.0.0/quickstart.html)
+5. Make sure Kafka server and Zookeeper are running, as described [here](https://kafka.apache.org/documentation#quickstart)

 6. Start Kafka source connector in
 [standalone mode](http://docs.confluent.io/3.0.0/connect/userguide.html#standalone-worker-configuration) to read